 I’m a mixed media artist with formal training in ceramics.
 I graduated with a Bachelor of Fine Arts from Georgia State University in 2008.
-I have decided to pursue an Art Education teaching certificate for K-12 public schools at the University of Georgia with the goal of becoming an art teacher in a public school.
-Please scroll down for my portfolio.
+I have an Art Education teaching certificate for K-12 public schools aquired at the University of Georgia with the goal of becoming an art teacher in a public school.

 These are my Core Commitments as an Art Educator: